Joe Klopfenstein: Professional career

-Pre-draft

 St. Louis Rams

-The St. Louis Rams selected Klopfenstein in the second round (46th overall) in the 2006 NFL Draft.
+The St. Louis Rams selected Klopfenstein in the second round (46th overall) in the 2006 NFL draft.
 On July 26, 2006, he signed a 4-year $2.91 million contract with the Rams.
 In his rookie year, he made 20 receptions for 226 yards and one touchdown versus the Detroit Lions on October 1, 2006.
 In his second season with the Rams, Klopfenstein started in 11 games catching two passes for 37 yards.
 He caught a career-long 36-yard touchdown pass at the Arizona Cardinals on December 30, 2007.

 The Rams waived Klopfenstein on September 1, 2009.

 Buffalo Bills

 Klopfenstein was signed by the Buffalo Bills on November 17.
 He was waived on November 28 and later re-signed on December 8.
 He was waived again on December 16 when the team claimed guard Richie Incognito.
-On December 18, Klopenstein was re-signed again after Kendall Simmons was placed on Injured Reserve.
+On December 18, Klopenstein was re-signed again after Kendall Simmons was placed on injured reserve.

-On October 6, 2010, Klopfenstein was cut from injured reserve by the Buffalo Bills.
+On October 6, 2010, Klopfenstein was cut from injured reserve by the Bills.

-Career records

-In 4 NFL seasons, Joe Klopfenstein has 34 receptions for 397 yards (11.7 average) and 2 touchdowns.
+In 4 NFL seasons, Klopfenstein had 34 career receptions for 397 yards (11.7 average) and 2 touchdowns.

-Family relations

-Joe Klopfenstein is cousins with former Reel Big Fish member Scott Klopfenstein.